cov-clear/backend/README.md

 ### User interaction

-For more information on how the platform can be used, please refer to the documentation for the corresponding [https://github.com/cov-clear/web/blob/master/README.md](web application).
+For more information on how the platform can be used, please refer to the documentation for the corresponding [web application](https://github.com/cov-clear/web/blob/master/README.md).

 ### Authentication